Aarception/Mo-information-security-portfolio/README.md

 # 📁 Mo's Information Security Learning, Projects, and Portfolio

+I am going submit the Board notice.
+And this time, Governance Indicators will compromise a 1/3 of the vulnerability assessment.
+It is time to check the Waranle's obstruction strategy and bring his impunity and containment under executive and governance control.
+The Board is the only Wadad who can control the excesses of the Waranle ***within*** the institution.
 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*